asen/smg/docs/smg-config.md

 Note that ordering matters in general - SMG will try to preserve the order of the graphs to be displayed to match the order in which the objects were defined.

 Apart from [global variables](#globals) which are in the form of "- $name: value" pairs, SMG has several types of structured objects.
 These can be indicated by their "type" property or for some - it can be inferred by the first character of the object id: '+' indicating an [Aggregate object](#rrd-agg-objects), '^' - an [Index](#indexes), and '~' - a [Hidden index](#hindexes).
 An object with no type and none of the special id prefix characters is assumed to be a [RRD](#rrd-objects) or a [Graph](#view-objects) object.
-So normally an object definition woul look like:
+So normally an object definition would look like:

 <pre>
 # id-prefix-typed objects - the (possibly prefixed) id